Datavault-UK/automate-dv-docs/docs/changelog/stable.md

 add the natural key to the hashdiff, but it is still recommended.
 [Read More](../best_practices.md#hashdiff-components)

 ### Quality of Life
-- Payload in Transactional (Non-Historised) links now optional
+- Payload in Transactional (Non-Historised) Links now optional
 - Effective From in Satellites now optional